Victorletzelter/annealed_mcl/README.md

 ./1scripts_uci_train_and_eval_loop.sh ;
 ./2scripts_uci_extract_results.sh
 ```

+[A] Hernandez-Lobato, J. M. and Adams, R. Probabilistic back-propagation for scalable learning of bayesian neural networks.
+In ICML, pp. 1861–1869.
+PMLR, 2015.

+[B] Lakshminarayanan, B., Pritzel, A., and Blundell, C. Simple and scalable predictive uncertainty estimation using deep
+ensembles.
+In NeurIPS, volume 30, 2017.

+[C] Han, X., Zheng, H., & Zhou, M. Card: Classification and regression diffusion models.
+In NeurIPS, volume 35, 2022.

 ### Source separation
 The code to train source separation models on the WSJ0-mix dataset is available in the `source_separation` repository.
 It is structured as follows: